 Dade City’s Wild Things

-Meanwhile, DCWT reportedly closed its doors for good after the last six tigers once held there were sent to The Wild Animal Sanctuary, an accredited sanctuary in Colorado.
+Meanwhile, DCWT closed after the last six tigers once held there were sent to The Wild Animal Sanctuary, an accredited sanctuary in Colorado.
 The victory came just days after we obtained a default judgment and a permanent injunction in our Endangered Species Act lawsuit against the sleazy Florida roadside zoo.

 Pymatuning Deer Park

 First, Bruce Sankey exploited animals—then he came for a young girl.
 The former manager of Pymatuning Deer Park (a deplorable tourist trap in Jamestown, Pennsylvania) is currently serving a 10- to 20-year prison sentence for sexually abusing a then-14-year-old girl.
-The victim reportedly worked with him at the roadside zoo, where a bear named Bosco is currently confined to a virtually barren concrete pit.
+The victim reportedly worked with him at the roadside zoo, where a bear named Bosco is forced to live primarily in a virtually barren concrete pit.
 According to reports, Sankey expressed “little remorse” at his sentencing hearing.